kyledy/hospital-manager/README.md

 ## User Stories
 - As a user, I want to be able to log in using a system-wide username and password.
-- As a user, I wish to be able to book an appointment for a given patient.
+- As a user, I wish to be able to book appointments in and out of the system.
 - As a user, I wish to be able to generate a list of inquiries made to the Help Desk.
 - As a user, I wish to be able to generate a list of all doctors currently employed at the Hospital.
 - As a user, I wish to be able to check patients in and out of the system.